Vet who took down alleged club shooter: ‘I reached up and did what I had to do’ - NewsBreak

 “If you actually do this stuff, it’s in you.
 I was proud to be a soldier,” he continued.

-However, Fierro, who had left the military because it was “too much,” called himself a “normal guy” and said that the shooting was “not about me.”
+However, Fierro, who said he left the military because it was “too much,” called himself a “normal guy” and said that the shooting was “not about me.”

-“Honestly, I don’t, I don’t care about myself in that moment.
-I cared about everybody that was around me and I cared, especially about my family,” he said.
+“Honestly, I don’t care about myself in that moment.
+I cared about everybody that was around me and I cared especially about my family,” he said.

 “As soon as I got done with that guy and the cop came in, I went across the room and started first aid with my friend who was shot in the chest and the legs in the arms.”

-Fierro cried as he recalled the death of five people shot at the nightclub, including his daughter’s boyfriend.
+Fierro cried as he recalled the deaths of five people shot at the nightclub, including his daughter’s boyfriend.

-The father and husband previously told The New York Times that he used his combat training to respond to the alleged shooter.
+The father and husband previously told The New York Times that he used his combat training to respond to the shooting.

 “I don’t know exactly what I did, I just went into combat mode,” Fierro said.
 “I just know I have to kill this guy before he kills us.”